YousefIbrahimismail/Project-README-Template/README.md

 -->

 ## About
-A fully customizable and presentable README.md templete file to kick start your projects. this is not the templete! we will get there in a second :)
+A fully customizable and presentable README.md template file to kick start your projects. this is not the template! we will get there in a second :)

 ## How to use it
-- Access the Blank templete here <!-- add relative link to the blacnk tempelte dir -->
+- Access the Blank template here <!-- add relative link to the blank template dir -->
-- clone this repoistory into your local machine <!-- add code here -->
+- clone this repository into your local machine <!-- add code here -->
-- You can copy the markdon directly here <!-- add relative link to the markdon code block in markdown dir -->
+- You can copy the markdown directly here <!-- add relative link to the markdown code block in markdown dir -->
-- Support me by staring this repository! <!-- add a realtive link  -->
+- Support me by staring this repository! <!-- add a relative link  -->
+## Demo

-## Project content <!-- add table of content here -->
+## Contents <!-- add table of content here -->
+## Roadmap

+## Documentation
+## Author

-## Achkowledgment <!-- add acknowledgments here -->
+## Acknowledgments <!-- add acknowledgments here -->
 ## Feedback <!-- add contact here -->

+## license